MOBZystems Home

 QuickCode.NET has been revamped!

-The successor to QuickCode 2008 now works in Visual Studio 2005, 2008, and 2010, has a new setup procedure, and a new user interface.
+The successor to QuickCode 2008 now works in Visual Studio 2005, 2008, 2010, and (with instructions) 2012 and 2013, has a new setup procedure, and a new user interface.
 In all other respects it's completely compatible with QuickCode.NET 2005.
 But perhaps the most striking change: QuickCode.NET 2010 is now free.
 No strings attached.
 Guaranteed.

 What's new?